-Project name Location Scope
+Project name

+Location

+Scope

-Indicative life of project component e.g. 20, 30.
+Project Component Indicative life of project component E.g. Vegetation, Minor Structures, Building Users, Operations, Maintenance Staff, Major Structures, Pavements, Electrical Infrastructue e.g. 20, 30.
 50. 100 years

-Gimate hazard Screening question Response Screening outcome Extreme heat events Does the project have cooling requirements that will impact on its operation or functionality, and is there a history of extrem heat events impacting on the operation or functionality of similar facilities in the project vicinity?
-Is the project within or adjacent to a flood zone/area with a flooding overlay?
+Gimate hazard Screening question Response Screening outcome Extreme heat events Does the project have cooling requirements that will impact on its operation or functionality, and is there a history of extreme heat events impacting on the operation or functionality of similar facilities in the project vicinity?
+Flooding/drainage Is the project within or adjacent to a flood zone/area with a flooding overlay?
 Is there a history of flooding in the area?
 Are there waterways within or adjacent to the project area?
-Flooding/drainage Has flood risk has considered Australian rainfall and Runoff (AR&R) 2016, six-part test for consideration of climate risk for flood immunity and increasing rainfall intensity?
+Has flood risk has considered Australian rainfall and Runoff (AR&R) 2016, six-part test for consideration of climate risk for flood immunity and increasing rainfall intensity?
 Has AR&R 2019 been used for drainage design to date[e.g. IFD data]?
 Does the facility rely heavily on water availability, and is there a history of lack of water impacting on the operation or functionality of similar facilities in the project vicinity?
-Sea jevel rise Is the project within or adjacent to coastal areas and contain asset components that might be impacted by sea level rise or storm surge?
+Sea level rise Is the project within or adjacent to coestal areas and contain asset components that might be impacted by sea level rise or storm surge?
 Does the project contain components whose function/design life may be compromised by changes in groundwater levels or salinity?
 Is the project within or adjacent to an area with a bushfire planning overlay?
 Is there a history of bushfires in the area?
-Bushfire Are there significant stands of vegetation/vegetation corridors near to the project site?
-Is urban/residential development planned in the area (i.e. there will be a reduction in vegetation in the area over time)?
-Will the operation or functionality of the project and its users be impacted by smoke from surrounding bushfires?
+Are there significant stands of vegetation/vegetation corridors near to the project site?
+Bushfire In Justice Section 1 (1997) In the area (i.e. there will be a reduction in vegetation in the area over time)?
+Will the operation or functionality of the project and its users be impacted by smoke from surrounding bushfries?
 Extreme Storm Events Have past extreme climate events caused physical damage or impacted the operations and maintenance of similar assets or supporting infrastructure within the asset location?
 To what extent?
 Does the project contatain an inherent level of tolerance to extrme events or is it likely that its use or function would be impacted by extreme events?